dalehenrich/superDoit/README.md

 **v2.1** | [![**v2.1** build status](https://github.com/dalehenrich/superDoit/actions/workflows/ci.yml/badge.svg?branch=v2.1)](https://github.com/dalehenrich/superDoit/actions)

 ## Versions
+### v4.1
+Development version intended for use with GsDevKit_stone:v1.1.1 and GemStone 3.7.0

 ### v3
 Intended for .solo scripts used with versions of GemStone that are shipped with an extent0.rowan.dbf in $GEMSTONE/bin, GemStone 3.6.4 and newer versions of GemStone (currently tested thru 3.6.5).